XOS Synchronizer Framework

 Writing a Synchronizer is half of the work required to on-board a service into CORD.
 First a model for the service is written as an xproto specification, and then you implement a synchronizer that translates that model onto some backend component.

 To implement a Synchronizer, it is important to first understand the role they play in CORD and the assumptions made about their behavior.
-The next section describes a set of design guidelines and the following one presents the implementation details.
+The following three subsections address these issues.
+The first presents a set of design guidelines for how to write synchronizers, the second describes some of the implementation details about synchronizer internals, and the third gives a reference definition of the framework API for programming synchronizers.
+Developers that already understand the basics of synchronizers might want to jump to the third subsection for programming details.